Barra Fusion Cat 1bis EUK - Supported Countries and Network Settings

 | A | Sets the default APN | Aglobal | Sets default profile APN to global |

-- Due to the wide variety of bands available for scanning, configuring the device to only scan bands which you know are available on your chosen network optimises registration time and thus improves battery-life.
+- Due to the wide variety of bands available for scanning, configuring the device to only scan bands that you know are available on your chosen network optimises registration time and thus improves battery life.

 Setting The APN Defaults